-The Town of Enfield’s Development Services is pleased to announce Enfield’s Thompsonville Community Garden Beds Kick-off Gathering, which will take place on Wednesday, May 17 at 6:00 pm - 820 Enfield Street, Enfield Room, Town Hall.
+The Town of Enfield’s Development Services is pleased to announce Enfield’s Thompsonville Community Garden Beds Kick-off Gathering, which will take place on Wednesday May 16, 2018 at 5:00 pm - 820 Enfield Street, Council Chambers, Town Hall.

 The location of these raised beds is only a few hundred feet away from Bigelow Commons in Thompsonville.
 What a fun way to enjoy the outdoors, eat fresh vegetables that you grew and learn about horticulture!
 The garden was established in 2008 by the Town of Enfield, the University of Connecticut Master Gardener Program and a grant from the Connecticut Department of Energy and Environmental Protection.
 The Thompsonville Community Garden provides garden plots, education, resources and a sense of community for all Enfield gardeners to grow their own organic vegetables.

 Michael Ciriello, Director of Development Services states, “if you’re thinking about having a raised garden bed, now is the time.
 Spring is here and kick-off gathering is right around the corner!
 Come to our kick-off gathering and reserve your garden bed to ensure your space for the growing season.
 If you are not able to attend the kick-off meeting no worries, come and join us on planting day.
 We look forward to another wonderful garden season of learning from nature and interacting with the garden community.”

 Sign up for eNews to receive all the latest updates and evites for this and other Town of Enfield events.

 Learn about horticulture and raised bed gardening here!